deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/featurestores.rst

 * **Table-to-feature-type (query)**: Feature instances are created from table rows
 * **Feature-type-to-table (insert)**: New table rows are created for inserted feature instances

-However, there's a caveat for inserts: The SQL feature store has to know how new and unique feature ids can be obtained.
+However, there's a caveat for inserts: The SQL feature store has to know how to obtain new and unique feature ids.

 When features are inserted into a SQL feature store (for example via a WFS transaction), the client can choose between different id generation modes.
 These modes control whether feature ids (the values in the gml:id attribute) have to be re-generated.
 There are three id generation modes available, which directly relate to the WFS 1.1.0 specification: